lucas-burdell/go-rogue/README.md

 ## Credits

-The tileset is from https://scut.itch.io/7drl-tileset-2018
+The tilesets are from https://limezu.itch.io/